lostbearlabs/logstory/README.md

 The possible values for `action` are:

 * `start` - a line matching this pattern marks the beginning of a story.
+* `restart` - a line matching this pattern marks the beginning of a story and also treats any other stories in progress as ended.
+Use this for files where stories don't overlap each other.
 * `end` - a line matching this pattern marks the end of a story.
 * `match` - a line matching this pattern can be part of a story but is neither the beginning nor the end.
 * `required` - at least one line matching this pattern must be part of every story.
 This can be combined with `end` or `match`.